 Is General Anesthesia Compulsory During Endoscopy?

 General anesthesia is needed to make a gastrointestinal examination for dogs.
 It won’t be possible to pass an endoscope into a conscious dog’s stomach quietly or colon, and some dogs require only short-acting anesthesia and can go home shortly after completion of the dog gastrointestinal exam.
-Veterinarians can use endoscopy for dogs to remove foreign objects.
+Veterinarians can use emergency pet surgery for dogs to remove foreign objects.

 Dog Endoscopy Cost